DLR-RM/BlenderProc/README.md

 python run.py config.yaml <additional arguments>
 ```

+Make sure that the `USER` is set in your environment variables (especially on Windows), which is required to set up blender in the `config.yaml`.

 This runs all modules specified in the config file in a step-by-step fashion in the configured order.

 Currently, BlenderProc officialy supports Linux and MacOS.
 There is also a community driven support for Windows.